 I spent about 1 year going down the path of having the catalog stored on a laptop and then the photos stored on the NAS.
 I would always end up frustrated and angry with the performance.
 Then one day I was watching a video on Lightroom and it clicked, they said “You need to have all of your photos on 1 single directly attached drive”.
 I went back and referenced Duncan Fawkes document on using a NAS with Lightroom and it all made more sense.
 Lightroom is an extremely chatty program with your disk.
 Searching for files, writing .XMP files, pulling up a single file at a time.
 All of this requires read/write speeds that are almost exclusively available only via directly attached disks.
 SSD is the best solution, but storage on these is limited.
 So your next best solution is a DAS RAID array.

 DAS won the DAS vs NAS fight for me.
 I use the Pegasus R6 from Promise Technologies; however, there are several other options that work just as well.
 Here is a link to the latest version of it, you can size it to your needs.
-After all of my images were organized on the Promise, I could start use my laptop as a mobile device.
-But my work flow looks like this from a storage stand point.
+After all of my images were organized on the Promise, I could start using my laptop as a mobile device.
+But my workflow looks like this from a storage standpoint.

-- All new image go onto the Mac Book Pro’s SSD drives directly, I keep about 3 months of RAW images here
+- All new image goes onto the Mac Book Pro’s SSD drives directly, I keep about 3 months of RAW images here

 - All images after 3 months go onto the Pegasus for storage / archival